How to Control Subterranean Termites

 Subterranean Termite Treatment

 Treating your home for subterranean termites isn’t a DIY job.
 It takes expertise to identify subterranean termites and check on how long the colony has infested your house.
-Locating the colony and eradicating it is something professional pest control experts are trained for.
-Take a look at our service area for more information.

 How To Get Rid Of Subterranean Termites

 - First, we check for infestations and identify the species by looking for signs of termites such as mud tunnels.

 - We then prepare and apply a liquid or foaming agent which kills termites on contact and prevents further termites from entering your property.

 - We can also set up a baiting solution.
 The workers will ingest this bait and feed to the entire colony.
 In sufficient doses, it will kill off all the colony, including the queen.

 We can help with your other pest control needs, for asian beetles, cockroaches, scorpions, spiders, wasps, millipedes, bed bugs, and grubs.
 We set mosquito traps for mosquitoes, and keep rodents at bay with critter control.Get a Quote